ccmmail/AIRecruitingAgent/README.md

 * [Future] "Agentically" auto-complete the job application forms on their behalf!
 * [Future] Identifies relevant 1st and 2nd degree contacts for networking into the job

 Behind the scenes, the AI Recruiting Agent uses a custom AI-pipeline incorporating the developer's years of career coaching and recruiting experience together with OpenAI's latest LLM models.

-### Repo details
+### Installation instructions
-Note: The code is a work-in-progress.
-It is not intended for use by anyone other than myself and my beta testers.
+To install the latest version of the compiled chrome extension:

-1. /backend: The FastAPI backend (plus various utils, e.g., authentication) that serves as the main orchestrator of the AI pipeline
+1. Download the entire "dist-extension" directory from /releases
-2. /BrowserExtension: A Chrome extension that provides the user interface and interacts with the backend.
-This was initially built using v0.dev, but has since been heavily modified.
+2. Open Chrome and go to chrome://extensions/
-3. /prompts: A collection of prompt templates used by the AI models
+3. Turn on "Developer mode" (top right)
-4. [Future] /evals: A collection of evaluation scripts to assess the performance of the AI models
+4. Click "Load unpacked" and select the "dist-extension" directory
-5. /demo: stubbed API responses used by the front-end during demo mode
+5. The extension should now appear in your list of extensions (top right of the browser window)

-6. /tests: A collection of unit tests for the backend
+Or you can use the web version (beta) of the extenion at https://airecruitingagent.pythonanywhere.com

 ### Compiling the browser extension